keithbsmiley-other/emilysite/_posts/2021-4-14-spine-mobility-and-the-autonomic-nervous-system.md

 The best way to understand body homeostasis is to think about the temperature of the human body.
 The average human has a temperature of around 98.6 (plus or minus a few tenths of a degree).

 Our bodies regulate our temperatures in a variety of ways.
 For example, if we get too hot, we sweat to make more moisture available for evaporation.
-We might also grow flush as our small blood vessels automatically expand to bring more heated blood closes to the surface of the body so that it can cool.[^7]
+We might also grow flush as our small blood vessels automatically expand to bring more heated blood closer to the surface of the body so that it can cool.[^7]

-If we get too cold, we sweat less, we we might shiver more, and, eventually, our blood circulation to the skin reduces to keep our more vital organ warmer.
+If we get too cold, we sweat less, we might shiver more, and, eventually, our blood circulation to the skin reduces to keep our more vital organs warmer.
 Therefore, our body is constantly trying to create homeostasis depending on the conditions of our environment.[^8]

 There are all in all three types of homeostatic regulations in the human body.
 1. Osmoregulation: Expels excess water, salts, and urea from the body.
-2. Thermoregulating: Regulates the bodies temperature as previously discussed.
+2. Thermoregulating: Regulates the body's temperature as previously discussed.
 3. Chemical Regulation: Releases insulin and glucagon into the blood to respond to rising and falling blood glucose levels, increases breathing to increase carbon dioxide in the blood, etc.[^9]

 Still not quite getting it?

 Okay, analogy time.
 Your body—just your body, the flesh bag in which you reside—is a car.

-You, as the car’s driver, are your body’s variety of systems that help create and maintain the three types of body homeostasis.
+You (your brain/nervous system), as the car’s driver, are your body’s variety of systems that help create and maintain the three types of body homeostasis.
 If you drove the car without ever lifting your foot from the pedal or pressing onto the gas, and/or never turned the wheel as the road ahead requires, you will certainly crash into something.

 That’s how body homeostasis works.